tfi01/SadFontsUtil/README.md

 # SadFontsUtil

-A command-line utility for generating bitmap font sprite sheets compatible with [SadConsole](https://sadconsole.com/), a .NET-based ASCII/ANSI console engine for roguelikes and text-based games.
+A utility for generating bitmap font sprite sheets compatible with [SadConsole](https://sadconsole.com/), a .NET-based ASCII/ANSI console engine for roguelikes and text-based games.

+## Available Versions

+This repository provides **two versions** of the tool:

+### 🖥️ SadFontsUtil (CLI)
+A command-line utility for generating bitmap font sprite sheets.
+Ideal for automation, scripting, and advanced users who prefer terminal-based workflows.

+### 🪟 SadFontsUtilGUI (WPF)
+A Windows Presentation Foundation (WPF) application with an easy-to-use graphical interface.
+Designed for Windows users who prefer a visual, point-and-click experience.

+---

+## SadFontsUtil CLI

-## Features
+### Features

 - ✨ Convert any TrueType Font (TTF) to a SadConsole-compatible sprite sheet
 - 🎨 Automatically generates both PNG and `.font` metadata files